-We have a portion of our water system that is contaminated with coliform bacteria.
-Coliform bacteria are a group of bacteria found in animals, plants, soil, air, and water.
+Coliform bacteria are a group of bacteria found everywhere around us.
+They occur in animals, plants, soil, air, and water.
 Most are harmless to humans.
 A subgroup, fecal bacteria, can cause illness.
 We have not detected any fecal bacteria in our system after repeated testing.
 We sample for coliform bacteria monthly and occasionally find it either from a contaminated sample or dirt being dislodged in one of our lines.